On the capture of dark matter by neutron stars: Conditions for the collapse of neutron star

 where $\sigma_{\chi n,55}= \sigma_{\chi n}/10^{-55}$ cm$^2$.
 Other choices of density distribution of neutrons in the NS will not dramatically change $t_1$.
-Note also that the expression for $t_1$ in eq. (\ref{eq:tcontain}) applies to all stars, including neutron stars with the characteristic values for $M$ and $R$ in Table I for $m_\chi>m_n$.
+Note also that the expression for $t_1$ in { eq.
+(2.10) does not rely on the fact that the accumulation of the dark matter is specifically by a neutron star, only that $m_\chi>m_n$ and that using the average density of the star is reasonable in the evaluation of $t_1$ \cite{Kouvaris:2011uq}.}

 Special to neutron stars is the effect of the Pauli suppression of scattering.
 For DM with $m_\chi>m_n$ incident on the neutron star, with $t<t_1$, the characteristic energy is large enough that Pauli blocking does not apply.
-The Fermi energy in the zero temperature approximation is
+The Fermi energy $E_F$ in the zero temperature approximation is